matthiesenj/mame-m68k-dap/README.md

 Debug symbols are fetched from a symbol file (generated during build) - this should be in [vlink](http://sun.hasenbraten.de/vlink/) symbol file format (`-M` argument).

-Note that a fairly ==recent build of vlink is required== for outputting correct symbol files!
+Note that a fairly **recent build of vlink is required** for outputting correct symbol files!

 How to compile/assemble, link, and otherwise manipulate the build output, for generating a MAME ROM, is beyond the scope of this document.

-## Launch and attach properties
+## Launch and attach configuration properties

 | Property | Description | Mandatory | Example |
 |----------|-------------|-----------|---------|